 What are the advantages of neutering male cats and dogs?

 - Will be less likely to mark territory by urinating or spraying

 - Will be less likely to exhibit aggressive behaviors that stem from sexual tendencies

 - Will be less likely to roam and get into fights

 - Will not get testicular tumors; will have less prostate inflammation

 - Will reduce inappropriate behavior like “humping” on humans.

-Common Misconceptions about Spaying and Neutering
+Common Myths About Spaying and Neutering

 “I’m sure I can find good homes for all of my dog’s puppies.”

 Even if you allow your pet to reproduce on purpose, their kittens or puppies are just as likely to end up in an animal shelter as any others.
 This adds to shelter overcrowding and, unfortunately, to many otherwise-adoptable pets having to be put down each year.
 You also can’t be sure the puppies’ or kittens’ new owners will spay or neuter them, and an unaltered pet is at the highest risk for ending up in an animal shelter.
 Without a doubt, spaying and neutering helps reduce the number of unwanted animals that must be put down each year.